 The University of Michigan Library’s mission is to support, enhance, and collaborate in the instructional, research, and service activities of the faculty, students, and staff, and contribute to the common good by collecting, organizing, preserving, communicating, and sharing the record of human knowledge.
-This channel provides instructional support videos, announcements and news, and library resources.
+This site provides instructional support videos, announcements and news, and library resources.

 For additional inquiries, use the Ask a Librarian chat service at https://www.lib.umich.edu/ask-librarian.